nytimes/kyt/cli/README.md

 1. Clone the repo for your starter
 2. Install necessary npm packages
 3. Copy configuration and src
+4. Copy lint configs into your root
-4. Add kyt commands to your npm scripts
+5. Add kyt commands to your npm scripts

 After that you're ready to build.